tigoe/hue-control/README.md

  /api/$HUE_USER/config
 ````

-And click GET.
+And click PUT.
 To turn on light 1, enter the following in the URL field:

 ````
 /api/$HUE_USER/lights/1/state